Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/wdatp-integration.md

 - Licença do Microsoft Cloud App Security
 - Licença do Windows Defender ATP
-- Computadores Windows 10 executando o Windows Defender ATP RS5
+- Computadores Windows 10 que executam a versão 1809 ou posterior

 ## <a name="how-it-works"></a>Como funciona